Parthyapps/Android-Important-Questions/README.md

     MVVM: ViewModel holds UI-related data and logic, and updates the View through LiveData/Flow.

 # 🧩Live Data and Flow
-    What?
+   - LiveData is lifecycle-aware and it only works in the Main thread.
+    What? an observable data holder class.
 A simple "data holder" that updates the UI only when the screen is active (lifecycle-aware).
          - For communication between components within the same app Why?
 Prevents crashes & memory leaks by auto-unsubscribing when the app closes.
     Best for: Basic UI updates (e.g., showing text, lists).
-    LiveData is lifecycle-aware and it only works in the Main thread.

   DisAdv: LiveData does not have built-in support for error handling Can’t handle complex async tasks (like combining multiple data sources).